 San Diego is a city with a lot to offer.
 It has wonderful beaches, a buzzing nightlife scene, and impressive history.
 The city is also known for its diversity.

 It is a city of over 1 million people and has more than 100 miles of beaches.
 It’s a beach bum’s dream destination: perfect weather, lots of fun things to do, and a laid-back vibe.
 It is also a city that’s got it all.
-From the beaches to the museums to the shopping, you’ll be able to find something for everyone in this beautiful city.
+From the beaches to the museums to the shopping, you’ll be able to find something suitable for any traveler in this beautiful city.

 If you’re looking for something fun but not too strenuous, consider taking a day trip out of town and returning back home in the evening to rest.
 You’ll get to explore some new sights and relax in a new setting.
 Here are some of the best day trips from San Diego:

 - Most significant landmark – San Diego Zoo

 - Best park – Joshua Tree National Park

 - Best free activity – Laguna Art Museum at Laguna Beach

 - Best activity for kids – Legoland California

 - Best activity for adults – Anza-Borrego Desert State Park